alnoki/AAAAAA/docs/references.rst

 References
 ##########

-This list contains references found throughout the AAAAAA, which are managed using :xref:`xref-ext`.
+This list contains references found throughout AAAAAA, which are managed via the extension provided at :xref:`xref-ext`.
 Links are not necessarily in order, but links with high priority are usually placed at the top of a section

 ******